ehgus/Helmholtz-adjoint-solver/README.md

 [6] Nam, Sang-Hyeon, et al. *"Photolithographic realization of target nanostructures in 3D space by inverse design of phase modulation."* Science advances 8.21 (2022): eabm6310.

 [7] Piggott, Alexander Y., et al. *"Inverse design and demonstration of a compact and broadband on-chip wavelength demultiplexer."* Nature Photonics 9.6 (2015): 374-377.

+[8] Osnabrugge, Gerwin, Saroch Leedumrongwatthanakun, and Ivo M. Vellekoop.
+"A convergent Born series for solving the inhomogeneous Helmholtz equation in arbitrarily large media."
+Journal of computational physics 322 (2016): 113-124.

+[9] Osnabrugge, Gerwin, Maaike Benedictus, and Ivo M. Vellekoop.
+"Ultra-thin boundary layer for high-accuracy simulations of light propagation."
+Optics express 29.2 (2021): 1649-1658.